 This arm of the study is specifically included for patients with PIMS-TS phenotype.
 There are no reports of neonates <=44 weeks gestational age with PIMS-TS at the current time. - 10.
 What if the child has already received a dose of intravenous immunoglobulin (IVIg)?
 The patient can be entered into the trial but will not be randomised to the IVIg arm, this should be marked as unsuitable.
-The patient will be randomised to the other available arms (standard of care, intravenous methylprednisolone, and azithromycin) unless the clinician has indicated any of these arms are "unsuitable". - 11.
+The patient will be randomised to the other available arms (standard of care, and intravenous methylprednisolone) unless the clinician has indicated any of these arms are "unsuitable". - 11.
 What if the child has already received a dose of steroids?
 If the patient has received >=2mg/kg of prednisolone (or equivalent), the patient can be entered into the trial but will not be randomised to the methylprednisolone arm, this should be marked as unsuitable.
-The patient will be randomised to the other available arms (standard of care, IVIG, and azithromycin) unless the clinician has indicated any of these arms are "unsuitable". - 12.
+The patient will be randomised to the other available arms (standard of care and IVIg) unless the clinician has indicated any of these arms are "unsuitable". - 12.
 Can children be randomised to the convalescent plasma arm of RECOVERY?
 Yes, individual investigators may choose to randomise neonates, infants and children to convalescent plasma, where it is available in a specific research site and local investigators consider this appropriate for that child.
-Specific scenarios are considered below: - Acute respiratory presentation of COVID-19: Yes, all neonates, infants and children diagnosed with acute COVID-19 can be randomised to receive convalescent plasma or standard of care as part of RECOVERY, if available at the research site and local investigators consider this appropriate for that child, see table on page 3. - Children with PIMS-TS: The receipt of IVIg either prior to randomisation or as the allocated 1st stage intervention means investigators should reserve convalescent plasma in PIMS-TS as a potential entry to RECOVERY for those children who have received both IVIg and high dose methyl prednisolone as treatment prior to consideration of entry to RECOVERY (see table on page 3). - While to date there are no safety concerns reported for convalescent plasma in children or adults, the RECOVERY paediatric working group have not yet achieved consensus on the relative risks and benefits of convalescent plasma in children with COVID-19 or PIMS-TS phenotype.
+Specific scenarios are considered below: - Acute respiratory presentation of COVID-19: Yes, all neonates, infants and children diagnosed with acute COVID-19 can be randomised to receive convalescent plasma or standard of care as part of RECOVERY, if available at the research site and local investigators consider this appropriate for that child, see table on page 3. - Children with PIMS-TS: The receipt of IVIg either prior to randomisation or as the allocated 1st stage intervention means investigators should avoid convalescent plasma in PIMS-TS.

+While to date there are no safety concerns reported for convalescent plasma in children or adults, the RECOVERY paediatric working group have not yet achieved consensus on the relative risks and benefits of convalescent plasma in children with COVID-19 or PIMS-TS phenotype.
 This is because of both the potential, but as yet unproven, antibody-mediated contribution to the pathogenesis of PIMS-TS and because there is still enhanced safety monitoring around its use in adult disease.